fredaguiarteixeira/sample-gke/README.md

     ![vpn error](./docs/vpn-error.png)

 * Config the VPN.
-* After the VPN config, it requests your GCP credentials and the project to select (zinc-proton-272919)
+* After the VPN config, it requests your GCP credentials and the project to select (zinc-proton-272919).
+Configure local Docker to authenticate to GCP Container Registry (you need to run this only once): ***gcloud auth configure-docker***
-* Install a Docker Desktop in your laptop

 #### Ubuntu on WSL (Windows Subsystem for Linux)